ylluminarious/gres/README.md

 Globally search for a Regular Expression and Substitute
 ## Why not use `sed`?
 A couple of reasons that I made my own script instead of just using `sed`:
-* With `sed`, you have to manually recur through a directory to replace a string of text.
+* With `sed`, you have to manually iterate through a directory to replace a string of text.
 E.g.:
 ``` sh
 $ mkdir tmp
 $ echo "foo" > tmp/file